top of page

 For the Play

 All alone in a crowded room is where I sometimes long to be.
 Dictaphone.
 Noises.
 Sensations.
 Vibrations.
-Happiness.
 Reflections.
 I love overcrowded rooms, sitting in the crooks of humming settings, with a creamy drink on the table, a notepad and pen, and a Dictaphone.

 Comments